Sentinel Logo

 println!("Hash: {}", doc.hash()); // 64-character hex string

 The hash is computed from the data field only (not metadata).
-It enables integrity verification, if the data changes, the hash changes.
+It enables integrity verification—if the data changes, the hash changes.
+This provides a reliable way to detect data corruption or tampering.

 Signature